jssteinberg/sapper-floor-template/README.md

 Static files are served using [sirv](https://github.com/lukeed/sirv).

-## Bundler configuration

-Sapper uses Rollup or webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
-With webpack, it also provides hot module reloading.
-As long as you don't do anything daft, you can edit the configuration files to add whatever plugins you'd like.

 ## Production mode and deployment

 To start a production version of your app, run `npm run build && npm start`.
 This will disable live reloading, and activate the appropriate bundler plugins.